syskeyt/ESP32-Base64-Image-Captive-Portal/README.md

 Convert an image to Base64 and put it in HTMLPAGE.h

+When pasting the Base64 code, use notepad instead of Arduino IDE to avoid crashes

 Default image is a red dot

 It is recommened to use the Huge APP partition scheme in the Arduino IDE